harshavardhana/s3www/README.md

 # s3www
 Serve static files from any S3 compatible object storage endpoints.
-Similar in spirit of https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html instead allows your bucket to be private, secure and custom domain TLS based on Let's Encrypt for free.
+Similar in spirit of [AWS S3 Static Website Hosting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html) instead allows your bucket to be private, secure and domain TLS based on Let's Encrypt for free.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**